grubbyplaya/Sonic-2-CE/README.md

 # Sonic the Hedgehog 2 CE

-A currently unfinished port of the Sega Master System port of Sonic 2 to the TI-84+ CE.
+A currently unfinished port of the Sega Master System version of Sonic 2 to the TI-84+ CE.

 To Do: